MicroEJ/docs/Tutorials/tutorialMicroUIAndThreading.rst

 Animations Management
 ---------------------

-MWT library provides an ``Animator`` that repeatedly executes several animations.
-This animator uses the unique instance of Timer registered in the service loader ``ServiceLoader.getServiceLoader().getService(Timer.class)``.
-Therefore the tick method of the animations will be called in this timer.
+MWT library provides an ``Animator`` that repeatedly executes several animations. a new Runnable is added to the DisplayPump as soon as the previous frame has been flushed.
-If an animation needs to modify the UI, don’t forget to delegate it in the DisplayPump.

 To avoid slowing down animations, long running algorithms should not be executed in this timer.